– 10 weeks or later into pregnancy we take a small amount of your blood for testing.

 Specific types of antibiotics called aminoglycosides are known to cause damage to the inner parts of the ear, leading to partial deafness in susceptible children.
 It is estimated that there are 1 in 500 children that carry a certain mitochondrial mutation (m.1555A >G), that predisposes them to rapid and permanent hearing loss after just one single dose of these antibiotics

-We are remaining open and adopting safety measures throughout our studios.
+We are remaining open in this National Lockdown and adopting safety measures throughout our studios.
 On arrival we will take your temperature and ask that you sanitise.
 Masks are also mandatory for over 11’s.
-You are permitted to bring 2 people to the scan with you from the same household/support bubble.
-Your party can not exceed 3 in total.
-If you are felling unwell prior to your scan please contact us and do not attend.
+You are permitted to bring only 1 person to the scan with you from the same household.
+If you are feeling unwell prior to your scan please contact us and do not attend.
 The primary purpose of all our scan packages is the protection and maintenance of the health of mother and baby.
+We cannot offer rescans sadly as the primary purpose for the scan will no longer be wellbeing.

 Can all ladies being scanned wear a mask to protect our sonographers as well as yourself.
 Everyone else will be expected to wear masks as per government guidelines.